NVIDIA-Merlin/Transformers4Rec/docs/source/multi_gpu_train.md

 To have one process per GPU replace `N_GPU` with the number of GPUs you want to use and make sure `CUDA_VISIBLE_DEVICES` is set accordingly.

-<b>Note:</b> When using `DistributedDataParallel` number of partitions of the dataset must be equal or larger than number of processes.
-If a parquet file with small number of partitions is used, try repartitioning it using cudf or pandas before training.
+<b>Note:</b> When using `DistributedDataParallel`, our data loader splits data between the GPUs based on dataset partitions.
+For that reason, the number of partitions of the dataset must be equal or larger than number of processes.
+If the parquet file has a small number of row groups (partitions) is used, try repartitioning and saving it again with using cudf or pandas before training.
 The dataloader checks `dataloader.dataset.npartitions` and will repartition if needed but we advise users to repartition the dataset and save it for better efficiency.
 Use pandas or cudf for repartitioning.
 Example of repartitioning a parquet file with cudf:

 ```df.to_parquet("filename.parquet", row_group_size=10000, engine="pyarrow"```